nhophucrious/nhophucrious/README.md

-- 👋 Hi, I’m @nhophucrious
+- 👋 Hi, I’m @nhophucrious.
-- 👀 I’m interested in C++, Python, Dart, and software developing
+- 👀 I’m interested in C++, Python, Dart, and software development on Mobile, specifically iOS and cross-platform with Flutter.
-- 🌱 I’m currently a sophomore at the HCMC University of Technology, CS major!
+- 🌱 I’m about to be a third year CS Student in Vietnam!
-- 💞️ I’m looking to work more on Dart and Flutter
+- 💞️ I’m looking to work more on Dart and Flutter, as well as Swift for native development.
 - 📫 You can reach me through nngiaphuc0101@gmail.com!

 <!---